TrackPolitics logoTrackPolitics

 AI-generated

-Torsten Bell is the Labour (Co-op) MP for Swansea West, first elected in 2024.
-Since January 2025 he has served in government as Parliamentary Secretary to the Treasury and as a Parliamentary Under-Secretary at the Department for Work and Pensions.
-He previously sat on the Pension Schemes Bill committee in 2025.
+Torsten Bell is the Labour and Co‑operative MP for Swansea West, elected in 2024.
+He currently serves as Parliamentary Secretary to the Treasury and as a Parliamentary Under-Secretary of State at the Department for Work and Pensions, reflecting a rapid move into government roles.
+He previously sat on the Pension Schemes Bill committee, indicating experience with pensions-related policy.

 Voting Patterns